Genius-Excel/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Python Almost a circle.
-## This Project is a review of all the concpts I have lernt in Python so far.
+## This Project is a review of all the concepts I have learnt in Python so far.

 * Import
 * Exception handling
 * Classes